FlushingBaseball/library-of-ptolemy/README.md

 ## Log

-## Inprogress

-Not doing what I dont want to listen to.
+## Books I have lol (Not doing what I dont want to listen to)

 # Lord of Excess (Renegades) by Rich McCormick (Narrated by Richard Reed)
 # Lazarus Enmity's Edge by Gary Kloster
 # The infinite and the Divine by Robert Rath
+# The Wolftime (Dawn of Fire 3) by Gav Thorpe
+# Throne of Light (Dawn of Fire 4) by Guy Haley
+# The Iron Kingdom (Dawn of Fire 5) by Nick Kyme
+# The Marty'rs Tomb (Dawn of Fire 6) by Marc Collins
+# The Sea of Souls by Chris Wraight

+## Inprogress (Maybe take a break from consuming this slop?)

 # Assassinorum Kingmaker by Robert Rath
-Maybe take a break from consuming this slop?